 It’s about ratio of body mass lost, rather than weight.
 So 5lb weight loss from 140lbs will be noticed more quickly than from 180.

-A loss of 8 or 9 lbs will probably be required before people start to notice a change in your appearance.
-A BMI checker can help you to set healthy weight-loss goals with this target in mind.
+A loss of 8lbs or so will most likely be required before people start to notice a change in your appearance.

 How Can You Speed Up Your Weight Loss Journey?

 Weight loss is determined by a simple equation: the number of calories going in must be lower than the number of calories your body burns.

 To achieve a safe and sustainable calorie deficit, you have three options.